uchicago-library/ldr_metadatastorage/README.md

 - dc:title MUST be present
 - dc:identifier MUST be present
 - dc:isPartof MUST be present if the collection is a subordinate to another collection
-- dc:hasPart MUST be present if the collection is a superior to another collection or  to assets
+- dc:hasPart MUST be present if the collection is a superior to another collection or  to byte streams
 - dc:description is OPTIONAL
 - dc:relation is OPTIONAL
 - dc:relation, dc:isPartOf and dc:hasPart MUST have attribute xsi:type